kwkevinlin/Dash-Button-HA/README.md

 ### Setup
 This program uses [dash_button](https://github.com/ide/dash-button), a npm package by James Ide, to interact with the Amazon Dash Button.

-Install dash_button:
+It also uses Babel for ES2017, and `request` for API calls.
+Use `npm install` to install all packages:

-`npm install --save dash-button`
+`npm install`

-Babel JS compiler (optional):

-`npm install --save-dev babel-cli babel-preset-es2017`

 #### Babel Configurations
 If Babel is used, set the preset transformation as ES2017: